-About Me: I live in London.
+I live in London.
 I like drinking tea, reading books and riding my bike.

 I live in east London.
 I like drinking tea, going for walks in the country and reading books.
 I don’t like bananas or tidying my room.
 I have an HIV virus cuddly toy (shown in the picture).
 I try and ride my bike to work every week – I get to ride past the Tower of London, the Houses of Parliament and Buckingham Palace.

-My Work: I work out how diseases like HIV spread between people and the best ways to stop them spreading.
+I work out how diseases like HIV spread between people and the best ways to stop them spreading.

 I work on infectious diseases – those are diseases that spread between people.
 Mostly I work on HIV.
 I study how HIV spreads through a population, using computers and lots of information that’s been collected from people.
 I use a computer to run a model, or simulation, of HIV passing between people – its a bit like spreading a disease in a computer game.
 Then I use the model to see what happens if different things happen in the future – e.g. we test more people for HIV or give more people treatment for HIV – and see what is the best thing to do to stop more people getting infected.